Brazil securities regulator opens two new investigations against JBS

-SAO PAULO, May 19 (Reuters) - Brazil's securities watchdog CVM has launched an investigation into JBS SA, the meatpacking company involved in a corruption probe that implicated Brazil's president and rattled its financial markets this week, according to the CVM website.
+SAO PAULO (Reuters) - Brazil's securities watchdog CVM has launched an investigation into JBS SA (JBSS3.SA), the meatpacking company involved in a corruption probe that implicated Brazil's president and rattled its financial markets this week, according to the CVM website.

 CVM did not specify the exact nature of its investigations into the world's largest meat processor in the notice posted online on Thursday.